 The recommended replacement schedule for neutralizer media varies depending on myriad factors, such as the acidity and volume of the condensate leaving your high-efficiency appliance.
 Condensing heating appliances can create a particularly concentrated amount of nitric, sulfuric, sulfurous, and hydrochloric acid in their condensate.

 To ensure timely replacement of neutralizer media, operators or service technicians must regularly test the pH of the treated condensate leaving the neutralizer.
 Not all neutralizer media is created equal though.
+As a general rule of thumb, you should change condensate neutralizer media approximately once or twice a year.

 What Is Neutralizing Media?